 Napanee,

-Telephone number is: (613) 354-3027 If you call during business hours, and get the answering machine, staff are talking on the telephone.
+Telephone number is: (613) 354-3027 If you call during business hours, and get the answering machine, don't panic!
+Staff are talking on the telephone.
 If you wish, you may leave a message and staff will return the call.

 Fax number is: (613) 354-1005.